BenSouchet/sorbus/README.md

-# Sorbus (⚠️ WIP)
+# Sorbus
-Sorbus is a SCSS Rouge Highlighter Auto-Theme using [base16 palettes](https://github.com/chriskempson/base16).
+Sorbus is a SCSS [Rouge Higlighter](https://github.com/rouge-ruby/rouge) Auto-Theme using [base16 palettes](https://github.com/chriskempson/base16).

-Easily create a full [Rouge Higlighter](https://github.com/rouge-ruby/rouge) SCSS Theme by only defining only 16 colors!
+Easily create a full Rouge Higlighter SCSS Theme by only defining only 16 colors!

 ## How to use

-1. Copy the `Highlighter/` folder in you project SCSS directory
+1. Copy the `highlighter/` folder in you project SCSS directory
-2. Import (in your main SCSS file) the color palette you want tu use, followed by an import to the sorbus file:
+2. In your main SCSS file, import the color palette you want tu use, followed by an import to the sorbus file:
 ```scss
 /// In this example we use the Solarized Dark color palette
 @import "highlighter/base16/solarized-dark";